Dunn’s River Falls

-Jamaica has limestone formations and humid, tropical climate.
-This is a recipe for exciting geological process – karst.
+Jamaica has limestone formations and a humid, tropical climate.
+This is a recipe for an exciting geological process – karst.
 Rainwater seeps through the small fractures in the limestone and dissolves the lime on its way.
-Fractures in the rock become larger turning intounderground streams and caves.
+Fractures in the rock become larger and turn into underground streams and caves.

 There are rather many places in Jamaica where such underground streams come to the surface.
 Such springs are called river rises or resurgences.

-Water, which leaves the limestone and comes to the surface and open air, precipitates the dissolved lime.
-Thus along the spring bed and river stream is precipitated light colored material – tufa.
+As the water leaves the limestone and comes to the open air, it precipitates the dissolved lime.
+Thus along the spring bed and river stream is precipitated light-colored material – tufa.

 Typical example of such processes is Dunn’s River Falls in Jamaica.

 World has many staircases and many are beautiful.
-But Dunn’s River Falls could be some of the most enjoyable staircases in the world.
+But the steps of this waterfall could be some of the most enjoyable staircases in the world.

-These tufa terraces end in the beach of Caribbean Sea.
-Thus – one can start climbing them right from the gorgeous beach.
+These tufa terraces end in the beach of the Caribbean Sea.
+Thus – one can climb the falls right from the gorgeous beach.

-Water in the falls is pleasant and tropical vegetation creates likeable shadow.
+Water in the falls is pleasant and tropical vegetation creates a likable shadow.
 Visitors to the site can climb for a while – and stop for a short bath in one of the pools along the way.

-Total height of waterfall terraces is roughly 55 m, length of the falls – more than 180 m.
+Total height of waterfall terraces is roughly 55 m, length of the falls is more than 180 m.

-In 1972 this area was obtained by the government of Jamaica and turned into tourist resort with international fame.
-Since then Dunn’s River Falls have turned into tourist trademark of this beautiful island.
+In 1972 this area was obtained by the government of Jamaica and turned into a popular tourist resort with international fame.
+Since then the waterfall has turned into a tourist trademark of this beautiful island.

-Jamaica is the third largest Caribbean island with distinct local culture and amazing nature.
+Jamaica is the third-largest Caribbean island with a distinct local culture and amazing nature.
 Highlights of Jamaica are unique ecosystems as well as caves and sinkholes.